mikedao/vending-machine-2001/README.md

 ​
 We're developing an application to track vending machines across the city.
 This will test your ability to set up and test many-to-many relationships and access attributes and methods through those relationships.
 ​
 Vending machines may be stocked with different snacks, and the same snack may be available at many different places throughout the city.
-Before you begin: what does that mean the relationship is between vending machines and snacks?
+Before you begin: what does that mean, "the relationship is between vending machines and snacks"?
 How many snacks does a vending machine have?
 How many vending machines can a snack be in?

 ​
 ## Be sure to read all user stories BEFORE beginning your work